-There are many reasons why women choose to have breast implants.
+There are many reasons why women choose to get breast implants.
 Some may seek reconstruction after their breasts are removed as part of breast cancer treatment.
-Whether a woman is seeking to feel “normal” again or to improve self-esteem and enhance body image, breast implant surgery carries risk like all other surgeries.
+Others may get implants to improve their self-esteem.
+Whether a woman is seeking to feel “normal” again or to enhance her body image, breast implant surgery carries risks like all other surgeries.

 Never Miss a Beat!